patternfly/training-scenarios/react-charts/bar-chart/step2.md

 <strong>Notes:</strong>

-- The `ChartBar` is the React component used to add data to the Chart The `domainPadding` property adjusts the position of the first/last `ChartBar`
+The `ChartBar` is the React component used to add data to the Chart.
+The `domainPadding` property adjusts the position of the first/last `ChartBar`.

-When the server reloads, the page should look like this
+Once the preview reloads, it should look like this:
 <img src="bar-chart/assets/simple.png" alt="Simple chart"
 style="box-shadow: rgba(3, 3, 3, 0.2) 0px 1.25px 2.5px 0px;" />